jorgesanchezfernandez/Smartwyre.DeveloperTest/Readme.md

 - The solution adheres to the exercise's requirements and is ready for future extensions.

 ## Future Possible Improvements
-- Add integration tests to validate the complete interaction between classes.
 - Incorporate more robust input validation in the executable program.
 - Improve test coverage for additional scenarios.